omidsakhi/mdqn-caffe/README.md

 # TODO

 - To build the caffe-server solution/project using CMAKE.
-- To debug the neural network logic.
+- To improve the behaviour.
 - To improve caffe-server C++ program architecture. (threading and events)
 - To use protobuf to send data between server and clients.
 - To expand the commands for controlling Caffe network.